 Chef de Cuisine

-As Four Seasons Hotel Chicago debuted its completely transformed Hotel on October 1, a new concept in collaboration with Chef Jonathon Sawyer was synchronously unveiled at Adorn Bar & Restaurant, Sawyer’s first restaurant in his hometown of Chicago, offering globally-inspired cuisine rooted in the bounty of America’s Midwest.
+As Four Seasons Hotel Chicago debuted its completely transformed Hotel on October 1, a new concept with Chef Jonathon Sawyer was synchronously unveiled at Adorn Bar & Restaurant, Sawyer’s first restaurant in his hometown of Chicago, offering globally-inspired cuisine rooted in the bounty of America’s Midwest.

 “American cuisine is incredibly diverse and my goal is to honour our cultural roots while also exploring new and innovative directions,” Chef Sawyer says.
 “My interpretation of New American cuisine is taking what’s classic and familiar and adorning it with unexpected ingredients and presentations that will surprise and delight diners.”
 Dishes draw on Chef Sawyer’s vast experiences, including time living in Italy and France and travelling to Japan and other culinarily-rich destinations.